nvpro-samples/vk_lod_clusters/README.md

 Relevant files to traversal in their usage order:
 * [shaders/shaderio_building.h](/shaders/shaderio_building.h): All data structures related to traversal are stored in `SceneBuilding`
 * [shaders/traversal_init.comp.glsl](/shaders/traversal_init.comp.glsl): Seeds the LoD root nodes of instances for traversal into `SceneBuilding::traversalNodeInfos`.
-Implements a shortcut to directly insert the low detail cluster into `SceneBuilding::renderClusterInfos` if only the furthest LoD would be traversed.
+Implements a shortcut to directly insert the low detail cluster into `SceneBuilding::renderClusterInfos` if only the furthest LoD would be traversed (also skips BLAS building for ray tracing).
 * [shaders/traversal_run.comp.glsl](/shaders/traversal_run.comp.glsl): Performs the hierarchical LoD traversal using a persistent kernel.
 Outputs the list of render clusters `SceneBuilding::renderClusterInfos`.
 * [shaders/build_setup.comp.glsl](/shaders/build_setup.comp.glsl): Simple compute shader that is used to do basic operations in preparation of other kernels.
 Often clamping results to stay within limits.
 * [shaders/blas_setup_insertion.comp.glsl](/shaders/blas_setup_insertion.comp.glsl): Sets up the per-BLAS range for the cluster references based on how many clusters each BLAS needs (which traversal computed as well).
+This also determines how many BLAS are built at all.
 * [shaders/blas_clusters_insert.comp.glsl](/shaders/blas_clusters_insert.comp.glsl): Fills the per-BLAS cluster references (`SceneBuilding::blasBuildInfos`) from the render cluster list.
 The actual BLAS build is triggered in `RendererRayTraceClustersLod::render` (look for "BLAS Build").
+* [shaders/tlas_instances_blas.comp.glsl](/shaders/tlas_instances_blas.comp.glsl): After BLAS building assigns the built BLAS addresses to the TLAS instance descriptors prior building the TLAS.

 **Rasterization:**
-Does not need the BLAS build steps and can render directly from `SceneBuilding::renderClusterInfos`.
+Does not need the BLAS and TLAS build steps and can render directly from `SceneBuilding::renderClusterInfos`.
 Frustum and occlusion culling can be done to reduce the number of rendered clusters during traversal.
 * [shaders/render_raster_clusters.mesh.glsl](/shaders/render_raster_clusters.mesh.glsl): Mesh shader to render a cluster.
 * [shaders/render_raster.frag.glsl](/shaders/render_raster.frag.glsl)